-Author Anna Badkhen will read from and discuss her new book, Fisherman’s Blues about her experience living and working in the West African port of Joal, Senegal, joining in the “primordial sloshing” aboard handcrafted boats that, day and night, in calm or storm, set out into the depths of the Atlantic Ocean for fish.
+Author Anna Badkhen will join local all-star Ben Fountain in conversation to discuss her new book, Fisherman’s Blues about her experience living and working in the West African port of Joal, Senegal, joining in the “primordial sloshing” aboard handcrafted boats that, day and night, in calm or storm, set out into the depths of the Atlantic Ocean for fish.

 Fisherman’s Blues is an intimate account of life in a West African fishing village, tugged by currents ancient and modern, and dependent on an ocean that is being radically transformed.
 The sea is broken, fishermen say.
 The sea is empty.
 The genii have taken the fish elsewhere.

 For centuries, fishermen have launched their pirogues from the Senegalese port of Joal, where the fish used to be so plentiful a man could dip his hand into the grey-green ocean and pull one out as big as his thigh.
 But in an Atlantic decimated by overfishing and climate change, the fish are harder and harder to find.
 Here, Badkhen discovers, all boundaries are permeable–between land and sea, between myth and truth, even between storyteller and story.